This post was written by Katy Lowe from katylowe.com.

 Some days may be better than others, but when you have a few ‘bad days’ in a row – cramps or fatigue, diarrhea and running to the bathroom, bloating and/or constipation, another pimple that deserves a name – it can start to bring you down or cause moodiness that may also start to be a normal occurrence.
 So normal that you just resign yourself to ‘this is how it is’, and life seems more of a chore.

 I can use myself as an example.
-For over 7 years I dealt with IBS or what is now called IBSD – I also developed anxiety after my constant worry about my problem..
-For me the constant thoughts of when I’d need a bathroom or what food might ‘set me off’ became what I thought about as soon as I woke up in the morning.
+For over 7 years I dealt with IBS or what is now called IBSD – I also developed anxiety after my constant worry about my problem… For me, the constant thoughts of when I’d need a bathroom or what food might ‘set me off’ became what I thought about as soon as I woke up in the morning.
 The uncontrolled thoughts of worry also ‘set’ off my symptoms.
 Lots of fun, let me tell you.
 My life revolved around my IBS and the anxiety just made everything worse.
 I also had sleep issues which were a combination of ongoing anxiety and I’m sure depleted vitamins/minerals I didn’t know I was missing.

 Here are 4 things you can do to keep from developing patterns of depression, mood swings or anxiety when working towards improving your health issue:

 - ONLY look up or research other girls/women who have made improvements or recovered from whatever you are dealing with.
 So important.
 It’s easy to go down the road of what could go wrong or how many problems this person had or someone who is worse off than you.
-Ask yourself if reading or hearing those stories feels good or empowering to you.
+Ask yourself if reading or hearing those stories feel good or empowering to you.
 If not…then ignore them.
 Focus more on what outcome you prefer.

-- Stop giving your issue air time!!
+- Stop giving your issue airtime!!
 No more talking about it to random people – other than your doctor or someone very close to you who is uplifting…it’s not something to keeping ‘magnifying’ just for the sake of ‘talking’ and sharing your stories.
 One reason I’m not big on most health support groups. (there are exceptions)

 - Keep an open mind.
 Once I decided I had enough of my issues, I made an internal decision to stop settling for feeling crappy.
 Once I did that, what do you know?
 An entire whole world opened up to me (herbs and natural healing) and… I got better. 🙂